 9. WhatsApp Is the Way to Go . . .
 Just Kidding!

-Slack and Microsoft Teams are enterprise ready, but they aren’t ready for internal communications.
-And if you’re thinking about using WhatsApp for internal communications, think again!
-WhatsApp should definitely not be your choice for internal comms either, since the tool is not enterprise ready.
-While it’s great for private chatting, the support, user synchronization, and desktop version aren’t sufficient for bigger companies.
+Slack and Microsoft Teams are enterprise ready, but they aren't ready for internal communications.
+And if you're thinking about using WhatsApp for internal communications, think again!
+WhatsApp should definitely not be your choice for internal comms either.
+While it’s great for private chatting, the support, user synchronization, and desktop version aren't sufficient for bigger companies.

 Support: It's unnecessary to mention that organizations need immediate support if and when things aren't working as they should.
 Only professional enterprise messaging services provide 24/7 monitoring and support with dedicated staff.
 In addition, companies often require audit-proof backup and archiving functions for compliance reasons.
 WhatsApp lacks both enterprise support AND audit compliance.

 User Synchronization: Synchronizing employee data with WhatsApp is virtually impossible.
-So should you want to integrate all of your employees from one specific area into one group, then get ready for some manual work.
-If employees leave or come to the company, automatic synchronization isn’t possible, meaning that employees will have to be deleted from the groups one at a time.
-The bigger the company the more difficult this becomes.
-WhatsApp also isn’t extensible for sharing extensive surveys and/or HR processes.
+So should you want to integrate all of your employees from a specific area into a single group, then get ready for some manual work.
+If employees leave or come to the company, automatic synchronization isn't possible, meaning that employees will have to be deleted from the groups one at a time.
+The bigger the company the more laborious this becomes.
+WhatsApp also isn't extensible for sharing extensive surveys and/or HR processes.

 Insufficient Desktop Version: In addition to mobile devices and tablets, many employees also use laptops and desktop computers.
 Professional desktop versions for Windows and Mac and tablet versions for iOS, Android, and Windows Phones are a core component of a complete enterprise messaging solution.
 WhatsApp offers only a weak desktop version that needs a permanently connection to your phone in order to function properly.

-Don’t get us wrong: Slack and Microsoft Teams are still great.
-For collaboration and employee-to-employee communication.
-But when it comes to employer-to-employee communication, you need a better tool.
+Don't get us wrong: Slack and Microsoft Teams do what they do really well.
+Meaning collaboration and employee-to-employee communication.
+But when it comes to really fulfilling your strategy for employer-to-employee communication, you'll need a better tool.